andrewbearsley/forticnapp-agentless-workload-scanning-architecture/README.md

 7. Lacework retrieves scan results via Service Principal

 ## Recommended Deployment Method
 Terraform is recommended for deployment to AWS and Azure since it is a common deployment technique across both cloud providers.
+Additionally, the AWS terraform module is flexible to allow for existing networking resources (VPC, subnets, security groups) to be used.

 ## AWS Deployment Details